Artistic Director | Choreographer

 www.christieechols.art

 Sarah Robbins (she/her) is a poet and vocalist from Wakefield, Rhode Island and currently lives in Brooklyn, NY.
 Sarah began performing with kamrDANCE in 2015.
 She graduated from Hofstra University in 2019 with a BA in English Publishing and Religion.
 Her writing is primarily centered on Jewishness and identity struggles, sexual assault and the nature of forgiveness, and meaningful connections with other women.
-She currently works as an editorial assistant at Abrams Books.
-Two of kamrDANCE’s most recent works, hard to swallow and Everything is taken care of, are set to Sarah’s original poetry and music.
+She currently works as an editor at Abrams Books.
+Two of kamrDANCE’s works, hard to swallow and Everything is taken care of, are set to Sarah’s original poetry and music.

 PAST COLLABORATORS AND DANCERS